Like you, your cat can be allergic to allergens they can breathe, eat or touch. Read on this article to learn about the most common allergies in cats.

 Your vet can help you solve which foods irritate your cat and create an appropriate diet.

-Did you know that your beloved feline friend can be susceptible to allergies during the spring when the flowers begin to bloom, the trees bud, and the grass grows?
+Did you know that your beloved feline friend can be susceptible to allergies during the spring when the flowers bloom, the trees bud, and the grass grows?

 Seasonal allergies often manifest in cats as a condition known as feline atopic dermatitis.